 Tips for bloggers from experts

-As a blogger with a variety of sources of income, you can quickly sit between all chairs in terms of income tax, sales tax and social security.
-ME is because the legislation simply lags behind light years of the actual occupational reality of many people in this country and the Internet development.
+As a blogger with different sources of income, you can quickly find yourself squatting between chairs when it comes to income tax, sales tax and social security.
+ME is because the legal situation is simply light years behind the actual professional reality of many people in this country and the development of the Internet.

 All the more I was glad that tax consultant Rüdiger Schaar has dealt with this topic in great detail in a really good guest post on mediadigital.de, the blog of my colleague Ulrike Langer.
 For example, he also deals with the tax treatment of people who blog while working hard.